APogue/quiet-crawler/_data/codebook.md

   Was the actor affiliated with either a UCLA student org or USAC?
   → `true`, `false`
   Mark `true` if:
-  - An org member was quoted, endorsed, depicted on social media, claimed responsibility for, or made statements in support of the specific incident
+  - An org (or org member) hosted, endorsed, amplified (e.g., social media post or repost), claimed responsibility for, or made statements in support of the specific incident
-  - The org publicly endorsed or amplified the act (e.g., repost, montage, statement of support)
-  *Do not infer membership solely from an individual's participation in an org-associated protest*
+  *Do not infer org membership solely from an actor's participation in an org-associated protest*

 - **`actor_student`**
   Was the actor a student at UCLA?
   → `true`, `false`
   Mark `true` if
   - There is no assertion of non-affiliation by the Daily Bruin or 3rd party media.
-It is not necessary to find evidence in any source otherwise, if there is no assertion of non-affiliation, that is sufficient.
+It is not necessary to find evidence in any source otherwise, no assertion of non-affiliation is sufficient.

 ---